ThomasCarroll/htqc/r_course/introToR_Session1.md

 ```
  [1]  TRUE FALSE  TRUE FALSE  TRUE FALSE  TRUE FALSE  TRUE FALSE
 ```
 Logical vectors can be used like an index to specify postions in a vector.
-TRUE values will return that corresponding position in the vector being indexed.
+TRUE values will return the corresponding position in the vector being indexed.

 ```r